sabegg2/Final_Project/README.md

 # Final_Project
 - Final Project
-- Steph Abegg (I okayed it with James to do this project solo and use company data)
+- Steph Abegg (I okayed it with James to do this project solo so I could use company data)

 ## Report